Skip to content

 Yes.
 The Affordable Care Act provides mental health and substance use disorder coverage.
 This means that most individual insurance plans, including all plans offered through the Health Insurance Marketplace, cover mental health and substance use disorder services.
 This law also requires coverage for rehabilitative and habilitative services that support people with behavioral health conditions.

 Consider additional benefits not required by the Affordable Care Act when looking at your plan options, as these will add value to your premium dollar.
-Blue KC offers a variety of additional services, such as Telehealth, Mindful (behavioral health), Blue365 (health and wellness discounts and offers), Healthy Companion (chronic condition support), Livongo (diabetes self-management), & Rx Savings Solutions (prescription savings).
+Blue KC offers a variety of additional benefits, such as Telehealth/Virtual Care, Mindful (behavioral health), Blue365 (health and wellness discounts and offers), Healthy Companion (chronic condition support), Smartshopper, & Rx Savings Solutions (prescription savings).

 • Shop and enroll in an on-exchange policy in one experience